kiran33-ops/Webpage/README.md

 I wrote the code sequentially by dividing each container one by one.
 The template tags doesn't display anything but can be used to insert its content into another using css.
 I also downloaded the icons from official sites.

 ## Part 3: The CSS
 The CSS is what makes this portfolio feel alive.
 With complementing light blue and white colors, I was able to make a nice theme.
 To make the clicked button effect on the <a> tag, I used css to add a class to the element which changes the background color.
-I also discovered that the !important specification in the external css overrides the other css methods.
+I also discovered that the important specification in the external css overrides the other css methods.

 ## Part 4: Responsiveness